karki011/CourseMaterial/cs/operators.markdown

 # C# Operators

-Operators are all about handling and manipulating data.
+Operators are all about evaluating and manipulating data.

 ## Math Operators